 A city of great minds and tolerance

-studied at the parish school, the forerunner of the Latin school of Gouda and the Coornhert Gymnasium after that.
-Erasmus was known as a great humanist.
-He pleaded for freedom of religion, science, ideas, and for people to think for themselves.
-Also Dirck Volkertszoon Coornhert, after which our school, Coornhert Gymnasium, is named, lived in Gouda.
-He also was a famous humanist and renaissance thinker.
-He is buried in the Sint-Janschurch.
-Moreover born in Gouda were the brothers Cornelis and Frederik de Houtman who were the first Dutchmen to sail to the Indies.
+Gouda is associated with notable figures, such as Erasmus, who studied at the parish school, the precursor to the Latin school of Gouda and the Coornhert Gymnasium.
+Erasmus, a prominent humanist, advocated for freedom of religion, science, and ideas, as well as independent thinking.
+Another famous figure from Gouda is Dirck Volkertszoon Coornhert, after whom the Coornhert Gymnasium is named.
+He was also a renowned humanist and Renaissance thinker and is buried in the Saint John’s church.
+Additionally, Gouda was the birthplace of the de Houtman brothers, Cornelis and Frederik, who were the first Dutchmen to sail to the Indies.

 Places to see

-The old city hall is was the centerpiece of Gouda.
+When exploring Gouda, there are several must-see attractions.
+The old city hall is and has always been the centerpiece of Gouda.
 The hall was built in 1448 using imported, Belgian limestone to replace the old city hall.
-It stands freely in the middle of the market because there had been a great fire in the year 1361.
-In this fire, the old city hall burned down.
-By building the new city hall in the center of the market they made sure it was safe from fire spreading to it.
+It stands proudly in the middle of the market.
+In the year 1361 the city hall got burned down in a great fire.
+By building the new city hall in the center of the market they made sure it was safe from a fire hazard coming from the surrounding buildings.

 The Sint-Janskerk

-De Waag (the weigh house) is a building across the market on the backside of the city hall.
-Inside goods were weighed and duty was paid on them.
-The building was built in 1668 and designed by well-known artist Pieter Post.
-Who also designed the royal palace Huis ten Bosch and De Waag in Leiden.
-De Waag now serves as a museum.
+De Waag (the weigh house), located across the market from the City Hall, is another noteworthy building.
+Originally serving as a weight house, where goods were weighed and taxed.
+The building was built in 1668 and was designed by the artist Pieter Post, who also created the royal palace Huis ten Bosch and De Waag in Leiden.
+Today, De Waag functions as a museum, offering visitors a glimpse into Gouda’s trading history.